msarvesh2022/Attrition-Analysis/README.md

 By understanding these factors, the project aims to generate insights that can help improve customer retention strategies and reduce churn.

 Summary -
+- Datasets contains 10,000 unique records of the customer with attrition rate 20.38%.
 - As customers reach the age of 45, they mostly decide whether to continue with the bank’s services or leave.
 - However, the average age in the dataset is 37.
 - Bank is not loosing musch customer in the intial stage, most customer left left the bank after some year of experience, Bank should once look down into their customer services and complain